Our Team

 Dr. Kimberly A. Schonert-Reichl is the NoVo Foundation Endowed Chair in Social and Emotional Learning and Professor in the Department of Psychology at the University of Illinois at Chicago.
 From 1991 to 2020, she was a Professor in the Department of Educational and Counseling Psychology, and Special Education in the Faculty of Education at the University of British Columbia (UBC).
 Dr. Schonert-Reichl received her MA in Educational Psychology from the University of Chicago, her Ph.D. in Educational Psychology from the University of Iowa, and completed her postdoctoral work as a National Institute of Mental Health (NIMH) Fellow in the Clinical Research Training Program in Adolescence at the University of Chicago and the Department of Psychiatry at Northwestern University Medical School.
 Prior to her graduate work, Dr. Schonert-Reichl worked as middle school teacher and then as a teacher at an alternative high school for adolescents identified as at risk for high school completion.
 Dr. Schonert-Reichl’s research focuses on identification of the processes that foster positive human qualities such as empathy, compassion, altruism, and resiliency in children and adolescents.

-Josh Lovett is a fourth-year doctoral candidate in the Community & Applied Developmental Psychology Program at UIC.
+Josh Lovett (he/him) is a fifth-year doctoral candidate in the Community & Applied Developmental Psychology Program at UIC.
 Josh earned his BA in psychology from Duke University, where he also studied education and Korean.
 Prior to pursuing graduate studies, Josh was a Fulbright Scholar in South Korea, where he spent three years teaching ESL to a wide range of students.
-He is broadly interested in the social and behavioral contexts of learning, especially in the social-emotional competencies of teachers and how this impacts a variety of factors in the classroom and school ecology.
-He is also interested in how teachers adapt social and emotional learning (SEL) programs and particularly how rural teachers integrate SEL into their general practice.
-Josh has a fervid passion for teaching and pedagogy and wants to explore teaching-oriented careers after completing his PhD.
-You can visit his personal website to learn more.
+Josh uses a mixed-methods approach to explore the social and behavioral contexts of learning, with particular attention to teachers’ social-emotional competencies and how these influence classroom dynamics and school ecology.
+His current research examines how teachers integrate social and emotional learning (SEL) into their instruction and the individual and contextual factors that shape this integration.
+Josh is also deeply passionate about teaching and pedagogy, and he plans to pursue teaching-focused faculty roles after completing his PhD.
+You can visit his personal website to learn more about him and his work.

 Dr. M. Jennifer Kitil earned her PhD in Human Development, Learning, and Culture, at the University of British Columbia, under the supervision of Dr. Kimberly Schonert-Reichl.
 Prior, she earned her BA in Psychology and MPH in Community Health Sciences from the University of California, Los Angeles.
 Her research investigates the efficacy of social and emotional learning programs on the well-being of children and youth in school-based settings.
 She is particularly interested in the role that mindfulness-based practices can have on neurocognitive and self-regulatory processes in the developmental trajectories of psychological well-being and the cultivation of positive human qualities.
 In her free time, you can find her wandering amongst structures and amidst the forests.